Migrating from Tokyo 1 to Tokyo 2

 This means that if you migrate before you receive your ticket, you will not know what your new IP addresses will be before you start the migration.
 Once you start the early migration, your new Tokyo 2 IP addresses will become visible in the Remote Access tab of the Linode’s dashboard.

 Clicking on the banner will take you to a new page which shows the estimated duration for the migration.
 This page will let you initiate the migration.

 The following sequence executes when you start the migration:

 If your Linode is running, your Linode is gracefully powered down.

-At the same time, your Linode will be assigned new IP addresses.
-You will be able to view these new IPs from the Remote Access tab of your Linode’s dashboard.
+At the same time, your Linode will be assigned its reserved Tokyo 2 IP addresses.
+These new IPs will become visible in the Remote Access tab of your Linode’s dashboard.